 Physical acitivity counters stress by boosting production of your body’s natural stress relievers: the endorphines.
 They make you feel more relaxed and act as painkillers .

-If you suffer from acid reflux and your a real couch potato, try to start walking after your meals.
-It will help your digestion and soothe your heartburn.
+If you suffer from acid reflux and you're a real couch potato, start walking after your meals.
+It helps your digestion and soothes your heartburn.

 If you are sportsman who suffers from exercise heartburn during your training, start timing your meals correctly and try to eat sensibly for stopping acid reflux.